Al Jazeera journalist killed during Israeli raid in West Bank | Law-Order

 Treated for his wounds in a hospital in Jenin, Samoodi told reporters: "They (Israeli soldiers) didn’t ask us to leave and they didn’t ask us to stop (filming).
 They fired at us.
 One bullet hit me and another hit Shireen.
 They killed her in cold blood."
 An Israeli military spokesman, briefing foreign journalists and describing Abu Akleh's death as tragic, said Israeli troops would never deliberately target a non-combatant.
 He said there had been three direct exchanges of fire with Palestinian gunmen during the raid.

 World leaders, human rights defenders and press freedom groups condemned the killing and called for an investigation.
-U.S. Ambassador to the United Nations, Linda Thomas-Greenfield, recalled being interviewed by the "well respected" Abu Akleh late last year and described her death as "really horrifying."
+The U.S. ambassador to the U.N., Linda Thomas-Greenfield, recalled being interviewed by the "well respected" Abu Akleh late last year and called her death "really horrifying."

 In a Reuters video, Abu Akleh's colleagues were seen standing around her body, which was wrapped in the Palestinian flag with a press jacket on top, as a priest said a prayer.
 The U.S. commander of American forces in the Middle East, Army General Michael "Erik" Kurilla, said his thoughts were with Abu Akleh, her family and her colleagues at Al Jazeera.

 "Around the world, reporters such as Shireen demonstrate extraordinary courage every day," Kurilla said during a trip to the region.
-(Writing by Jeffrey Heller in Jerusalem, Reporting by Dan Williams, Maayan Lubell and Jeffrey Heller; Ali Sawafta in Ramallah; Nidal al-Mughrabi in Gaza; Andrew Mills in Doha; Phil Stewart in Riyadh, Michelle Nichols in New York and Humeyra Pamuk in Washington; Editing by Christopher Cushing, Robert Birsel, Toby Chopra, William Maclean and Marguerita Choy)
+(Writing by Jeffrey Heller in Jerusalem; Reporting by Dan Williams, Maayan Lubell and Jeffrey Heller in Jerusalem, Ali Sawafta in Ramallah, Nidal al-Mughrabi in Gaza, Andrew Mills in Doha, Phil Stewart in Riyadh, Michelle Nichols in New York and Humeyra Pamuk in Washington; Editing by Christopher Cushing, Robert Birsel, Toby Chopra, William Maclean, Marguerita Choy and Leslie Adler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)